tconfrey/BrainTool/support.md

 ## I use two computers and don't see my changes on the second one
 As noted above your braintool data is stored in the browser and optionally on Google Drive in a file associated with your Google account (the file is called BrainTool.org, you can see it by visiting [drive.google.com](https://drive.google.com)).
 Thus you will have a single such file across any set of computers you use.
 If you have BrainTool running simultaneously on multiple computers you need to use the Refresh button (under Options) to reload the latest version of the file when you swap between computers.

-# More Info
+# Some other problem
-See the BrainTool [Overview page](https://braintool.org/overview) for philosophy and direction, post to the [BrainTool Discussion Group](https://groups.google.com/u/2/g/braintool-discussion) with feedback.
+Email braintool.discussion@gmail.com or post to the [BrainTool Discussion Group](https://groups.google.com/u/2/g/braintool-discussion) with feedback.